Lettie Pate Whitehead Scholars Program

 Mission and Purpose

-The Whitehead Scholars program is a need-based scholarship community (requires filing the Free Application for Federal Student Aid, FAFSA) giving young women the opportunity to deepen and integrate their education through required work and service along with guided goal-setting and reflection by academic year.
+The Lettie Pate Whitehead Scholars program is a leadership program giving young women the opportunity to deepen and integrate their education through required work and service along with guided goal-setting and reflection by academic year.

 Eligibility and Requirements